franciie/franciie/README.md

 <!--
 **franciie/franciie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... anything
-- 📫 How to reach me: ...
-LinkedIn verlinken
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
 -->